Pranavsr29/16X2-LCD-working-using-raspberyy-pi/README.md

 Solder ur pi onto the breadboard and make the following connections

-Follow the connections page to make the proper connections then create a folder called lcd and store the python code in a python shell called lcd.py
+Follow the connections page to make the proper connections then create a folder called lcd and store the python code1 in a python shell called lcd.py and then follow steps in code2
 Check out the code files to add it onto ur pi